We're looking for students on the path to personal, intellectual and professional success.

 - Ask questions.
 When you ask specific questions, it shows your interest in CWRU.
 Ask about things that are important to you, such as classes, majors, financial aid, residence life, social activities and extracurricular interests.

 - Anticipate questions the interviewer might ask you.
 Here are some possibilities:

 - Have you read any good books lately?

 - What is your general motivation for going to college?

 - Know where you are going.
-Leave home with the address, a contact phone number and a good set of directions to the Office of Undergraduate Admission or the location of your alumni interview.
+Leave home with the address, a contact phone number and a good set of directions to the Office of Undergraduate Admission.

 - Wear comfortable but tasteful clothes.
 You don't need a three-piece suit to make a positive impression, but faded jeans and dirty sneakers may make a negative one.

 - Arrive early.
 Give yourself time to relax in the reception area and fill out any forms.
 On-campus interviewees may want to plan some time to stroll around campus.